bfeist/ISS-in-real-time/src/server-batch/1_comm/v3/comm_transcription_v3_plan.md

 - Batch unzip + convert: run in a CPU/IO worker pool while Stage 2 saturates the GPU on already-normalized M4A files.
 - GPU watchdog: refresh WhisperX model when memory usage exceeds threshold (reuse v2 logic with `GPU_MEMORY_WARN_RATIO`/`GPU_MEMORY_RELOAD_RATIO`).
-- Resume capability: Stages 1–3 scan for manifest/marker files and skip work unless a re-run is requested (`--force`).
+- Resume capability: Stages 1–3 scan for marker files and skip work unless a re-run is requested (`--force`).
 Stage 3 verifies each utterance JSON/AAC pair before marking its `_stage3_chunk.done` file.
 - Concurrency: allow Stage 2 to operate on any folder where `_stage1_extract.done` exists and `_stage1_extract.in-progress` does not.
 Within Stage 2, dedicate CPU alignment/diarization workers that pull finished GPU decodes so the GPU remains busy.
 Stage 3 waits for `_stage2_transcribe.done`.
 - Diagnostics: include per-stage logging (Rich handler) and summary stats for each zip/date group.
 - Testing: create integration tests using a small fixture zip to validate CT→UTC rollover and translation chunking logic.